The Most Successful Content Marketing Case Studies I Know Of

-- There’s a lot to learn from studying the most successful content marketing examples.
+- There’s a lot to learn from studying the most successful content marketing case studies.

 - You can usually prove the content marketing business case with a small budget and a limited timeframe.

 Consulting company Capgemini had a problem.
-The awareness of their brand was low and they needed to boost the reputation of their consultants.
-Despite working with some of the world’s top brands including KPMG, Deloitte, and Accenture, revenue growth was slow and they were falling behind their competitors.
+Brand awareness was low and the reputations of their consultants needed a serious boost.
+Despite working with some of the world’s top brands like KPMG, Deloitte, and Accenture, revenue growth was slow and the company was falling behind its competitors.

-The executives at Capgemini believed the answer to their lackluster marketing efforts was to invest in paid advertising in golf magazines and airports, and even to sponsor a professional golfer.
-They’d seen their competitors carry out this strategy with apparent success.
+Capgemini executives were convinced the answer was to invest in paid advertising in golf magazines and airports, and even to sponsor a professional golfer.
+They had seen competitors carry out this strategy with apparent success.

-However, digital advertising and brand campaign manager Rena Patel was of a different opinion.
-She’d tried this type of expensive marketing before and had seen disappointing results.
-Rena had also realized the brand was not engaging with its customers and that this proposed strategy was even further from the interests of their customers.
-Capgemini customers were not interested in golf, and most didn’t even know the names of the famous golfers that the brand executives wanted to sponsor.
+Digital advertising and brand campaign manager Rena Patel had tried this type of expensive marketing before and seen disappointing results.
+Rena knew the brand wasn’t engaging with its audience and that the proposed strategy would not resonate with its customers.
+They weren’t interested in golf and didn’t even know the names of the famous golfers the executives wanted to sponsor.

-Instead, she set out a content marketing plan that would engage Capgemini with its target audience at a much lower budget.
-She set the goal of attracting nearly a million new visitors to the website and put her own reputation and job on the line by taking full responsibility for the strategy.
+Instead, Rena mapped out a content marketing plan that would engage Capgemini with its target audience at a much lower budget.
+She set a goal to attract nearly one million new website visitors and put her own reputation on the line by taking full responsibility for the strategy.

-The content marketing strategy for Capgemini revolved around a storytelling website.
-This site answered some of the real questions and challenges of the brand’s customers on topics such as Big Data and the Cloud.
+Rena’s content marketing strategy for Capgemini revolved around a storytelling website.
+This site answered real questions and challenges customers had around topics like big data and the cloud.

 After one year, the site achieved Rena’s original goal of delivering nearly one million new visitors to the brand website.
-They also attracted over 100,000 new followers to their LinkedIn page, as well as 1.8 million shares of their content.
-In fact, this content marketing strategy was responsible for generating nearly $1 million in sales in just the first year, and an even more impressive $5 million in its second year.
-It’s now estimated that the content marketing program pioneered by Rena is brining in the company a staggering $20 million a year.
+It also attracted more than 100,000 new followers to their LinkedIn page and 1.8 million content shares.
+The strategy generated nearly $1 million in sales in its first year and an even more impressive $5 million in its second year.
+It is now estimated that the content marketing program pioneered by Rena is bringing in a staggering $20 million per year.

 You can read more about Rena’s content marketing strategy for Capgemini in the book Mean People Suck.

-This three-minute video was distributed internally and set out to pose the question, “If you could stand in someone else’s shoes, would you treat them differently?”
-This was achieved through a series of emotional vignettes exploring the stories of a varied set of characters including a family with a 19-year-old son on life support, a woman who has just received a devastating diagnosis, and a young girl who is visiting her father for the final time.
+This video poses the question, “If you could stand in someone else’s shoes, would you treat them differently?”
+This was achieved through a series of emotional vignettes exploring the stories of a varied set of characters including a young girl visiting her father for the final time, a woman who just received a devastating diagnosis, and a family with a 19-year-old son on life support.

-While the video was originally intended for internal content marketing purposes only, the content marketing team quickly realized the potential value of releasing it publicly.
+The video was originally intended for internal content marketing purposes only, but the content marketing team quickly realized the potential value of releasing it publicly.
 They posted it across several social media channels and on Cleveland Clinic’s own blog, Health Essentials.

-Just as it achieved amazing success internally, the video went viral and was widely shared and circulated in healthcare circles and beyond.
-It has since amassed a total of four million views on YouTube alone.
+The video achieved amazing success internally and went viral after it was shared on the blog, circulating in the healthcare field and beyond.
+It has since amassed nearly six million views on YouTube alone.

-The Health Essentials blog also achieved massive growth and is now the most visited hospital blog in the US, with over six million people visiting it each month.
-The blog sets out to answer a wide range of health questions including “Is there really such a thing as a ‘broken heart’”, and “What does the color of your urine say about you?”
+The Health Essentials blog also achieved massive growth and is now the most visited hospital blog in the US, with over six million people visiting each month.
+The blog sets out to answer a wide range of health questions including “Is there really such a thing as a broken heart?” and “What does the color of your urine say about you?”